ishangupta-1510/Atlan-Project/README.md

 ## Overview

-This web-based application allows users to run SQL-like queries and view the corresponding results.
+This web-based application allows users to run SQL-like queries to SELECT OR DELETE and view the corresponding results.
 The application features a space for accepting SQL queries, predefined queries, and tables displaying mock data.
+The user can select to print the value of a particular column and also delete the value in column which when selected would not show the deleted result.
+The user is also provided with an option to reset the table to run the queries again.

 Deployment
 The application is deployed on Netlify at https://magnificent-pegasus-4bd378.netlify.app/